adamdelancey/ms3-tips/README.md

     of Stockholm.
     - A button to 'Add a Tip' allowing quick user access to add an additional Tip of their choice.
     - Features the Tips that the user has already added.
-For these cards, in contrast to the cards on the landing page, the user is able to read, update and delete the tip if they choose.
+For these cards, in contrast to the cards on the landing page, the user is able to read, update and delete the Tip if they choose.
-    - As part of defensive programming, the delete button is followed by a modal which asks the user if they are sure that they want to delete the tip, in order to avoid any accidental deletions.
+    - As part of defensive programming, the delete button is followed by a modal which asks the user if they are sure that they want to delete the Tip, in order to avoid any accidental deletions.

 * Add/Edit Tip Page
-    - These both have a similar design in order to create a new tip or update an existing tip.
+    - These both have a similar design in order to create a new Tip or update an existing Tip.
 Each entry into the form uses the required attribute, and some have min and max values to ensure that the layout remains consistent.
-As well as text entries, there is a date selection function to choose the date that the tip has been added, and extra JQuery has been added to ensure that the category name is not left blank.
+As well as text entries, there is a date selection function to choose the date that the Tip has been added, and extra JQuery has been added to ensure that the category name is not left blank.

 * Manage All Page